 Think about where you want to position the fitted furniture in your room, how much you plan to store in it, how you use your current bedroom storage and how it can be better and whether there are any awkward areas you need to work around.

-4. Should I get professional advice on fitted wardrobes?
+4. Should I get professional advice?

 Staff at fitted furniture companies big and small and independent carpenters will all be invaluable sources of information during the buying process.
 They’ll be able to give ideas and tips for designs and layouts and guide you to make the best choice on what will work for you and your space.